 - Don’t be afraid to use the name of the deceased, to recall a fond memory, or to share a warm anecdote about how the person affected your life.
-Those remembrances are treasured by the family and often are kept for years.
+Those remembrances will be treasured by the family and often are kept for years.

 - If you can’t attend the service, be sure to express your regrets in the card.

 - A special kind of acknowledgment for a Catholic family is a Mass condolence card—a greeting card that lets the family know a Mass will be said in memory of their loved one.
-You can obtain a Mass card at your local parish, where you may offer a donation when asking that the Mass be said.
-Or you can purchase a Mass card at a greeting card store and then contact the parish to arrange for a donation.
+You can obtain a Mass card at your local parish.
+You may offer a donation when asking that the Mass be said.
+Some greeting card stores also carry Mass cards.
+After purchasing the card, contact the parish to arrange for a donation.
 Mass cards can also be purchased online.
 An acknowledgment of the Mass will be sent directly to the bereaved.

 Whether you express sympathy via a visit, call, or card, your choice of words is important.
-It is appropriate and kind to let the family know how much you will miss the deceased, how dear he was, how she made the world a better place, or what an inspiration he was.
+It is appropriate and kind to let the family know how much you will miss the deceased, how dear she was, how they made the world a better place, or what an inspiration he was.